tangentsoft/libtabula/README-Visual-C++.txt

     We do this for several reasons:

-      1. It lets you build Libtabula++ with multiple versions of Visual C++ without the build products conflicting.
+      1. It lets you build libtabula with multiple versions of Visual C++ without the build products conflicting.

-      2. For Visual C++ 2003, we had to disable the SSQLS feature because changes made in Libtabula++ 3.0 now cause the compiler to crash while building.
+      2. For Visual C++ 2003, we had to disable the SSQLS feature because changes made in libtabula 3.0 now cause the compiler to crash while building.
 See the Breakages chapter in the user manual for workarounds if you must still use VC++ 2003.